YashDaga874/yoga-therapy/README.md

 Web interface issues often stem from the Flask server not running or running on a different port than expected.
 Make sure you see the "Running on http://127.0.0.1:5000" message before trying to access the web interface.
 If the port is already in use, Flask will assign a different port, so check the console output to see which address to use.

-## Moving Forward with Your BTP Project

-You now have a complete, working system that addresses all your core requirements.
-The database structure is in place, practices are organized by the five koshas, duplicate removal and contraindication logic are working, citations are properly tracked, and non-coders can manage the data through the web interface.
-The system is also architected to accommodate future enhancements like CVR integration without requiring major restructuring.

-Your next concrete steps involve putting the system into active use for your research.
-Start by working with your research team to identify which diseases you'll focus on beyond the Depression and Anxiety modules you already have.
-Create a prioritized list and begin systematic data entry through the web interface.

-As you enter data, maintain detailed documentation about your sources and decision-making process.
-This documentation will be crucial when you write up your BTP report or any publications that emerge from this research.
-The citation tracking in your system supports this documentation process.

-Coordinate with the team building your RAG chatbot to plan the integration.
-Share the API documentation (which is embedded in the Flask routes as comments) and work together to design the communication flow.
-Start with simple test cases to verify the integration works before moving to more complex scenarios.

-Consider running pilot tests with actual clinicians once you have a reasonable amount of data entered.
-Getting feedback from potential users will help you identify any gaps in the data or usability issues with the interface.
-This iterative improvement process will strengthen your final system.

-Remember that this system is a living research tool.
-The value grows with the comprehensiveness and accuracy of the data it contains.
-Consistent, careful data entry over the course of your project will result in a resource that can benefit clinical yoga therapy practice and potentially serve as a foundation for further research beyond your BTP.

-## Questions and Support

-If you encounter issues not covered in this guide or have questions about extending the system, the codebase includes extensive comments explaining the logic behind important decisions.
-Reading through the code comments, particularly in the recommendation engine, will help you understand the system's inner workings.

-The architecture is designed to be learnable and modifiable by someone with basic Python knowledge.
-As you become more familiar with the system, you'll find it straightforward to add features or modify behavior to better suit your specific research needs.

-Good luck with your BTP project.
-You're building something genuinely useful that bridges traditional yoga therapy wisdom with modern data management and AI-assisted clinical decision support.